 To handle any new ports that are added

 To enable or disable forwarding on the ports, as necessary

 When a port has STP disabled, the bridged daemon continues to listen for BPDUs (BPDU guarding).
 The daemon uses syslog to flag any errors and disables forwarding on the port to indicate a serious network misconfiguration.
-The link is reenabled when link status goes down and comes up again, or when you manually remove the link and re-add it.
+The link is re-enabled when the link goes down and comes up again, or when you manually remove the link and add it again.

-If you disable the SMF service instance for a bridge, bridge forwarding stops on those ports as the STP daemon is stopped.
+If you disable the SMF service instance for a bridge, the bridge stops on those ports as the STP daemon is stopped.
 If the instance is restarted, STP starts from its initial state.

-The following command example creates a bridge called bridgeofsighs:
+For example, the following command creates a bridge called bridgeofsighs: